 A total area of 361 m2 (19 m19 m) was selected from the locations.
 The land was ploughed and harrowed with oxen in July 2022.
 The experiment was laid out in a factorial arrangement of two agro-ecologies (lowland and midland) and three harvesting dates (90, 120, and 150 days) in a randomized complete block design (RCBD) with three replications.
 Replicates are arranged in three blocks, and each block contains three plots in a row, for a total of nine plots.
-The plot size of each treatment was 25 m2 (5 m x 5 m), and the net harvestable plot area was 1 m2 (1 m x 1 m), excluding one outer row on both sides of each plot.
+The plot size of each treatment was 25 m2 (5 m x 5 m).
 Rhizomes, made from root cuttings, were collected from the forage nursery site of the Areka Agricultural Research Center (ARC) for planting.
 A total of 70 cutting rhizomes of approximately 5cm in length were planted on established plots with spacing between rows and plants of 75cm and 50cm, respectively.
 There was a 1-meter width between plots and blocks.
 Urea fertilizer was applied at a rate of 100kg/ha during planting and 100kg/ha during the growth period, respectively (Cameron et al., 2008).
-Land preparation, planting, weeding, harvesting, and related management practices were applied according to standard practices for the grass.
 Guatemala (Tripsacum laxum) grass was established during the onset of the main rainy season, and all agronomic management (fertilizer, weeding, and draining excess water from each plot) was done according to protocols recommended by Areka ARC.
-The treatments consisted of forage harvesting at different stages from different agro-ecologies based on plant heights at the end of the main rainy season.

-Table 1: The treatments used in the experiment.
+Table 1.
+The treatments used in the experiment.